 Although heat is part of the name, you can use a heat pump for cooling.
-It works by transferring heat instead of making it (the way a furnace does) which is why it is used as a two way appliance.
-It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just compare these two high quality systems from Lennox.
+It works by transferring heat instead of making it (unlike furnaces) which is why it is used as a dual function appliance.
+It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of energy efficiency.
+Just look at these two high quality units from Lennox.

 XC25 Air Conditioner

 ENERGY STAR® Qualified

 up to 10.2 HSPF